9aia/thal/pm/BACKLOG.md

   - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect
 - Fix codeshare perms
 - Fix codeshare checking of multiple co-authors already included in the commit message
+- Migrate to Vue Vapor when it's ready